 Fig. 7.
-This very convenient table gives the current carrying capacity for the various sizes of wire, and also their diameter, and area in circular mils.
+This very convenient table gives the current carrying capacity for the various sizes of wire, with various grades of insulation.

-For wires with other insulation such as slow burning or weather proof coverings, you can allow from 25 to 50 per cent more current, as these insulations will stand slightly higher temperatures without damage.
+For wires with other insulation than rubber, you will note that the correct carrying capacity is somewhat higher, as these insulations will stand slightly higher temperatures without damage.